 - A high level of craftsmanship and collaboration allowed the implementation of elaborate curvilinear wood and steel finishes.

 Through a collaborative process, detailed exploration and extensive involvement, the clients were able to define their new lifestyle and have it come through in the design and construction of their home.
-With a flow and balance between the indoors and out, this home engages its surroundings in the day to day lives of its inhabitants’ while providing comfort and privacy.
+With a flow and balance between the indoors and out, this modern home engages its surroundings in the day to day lives of its inhabitants’ while providing comfort and privacy.